 Revenue bonds, on the other hand, are issued to raise finance for specific projects, such as the construction of a particular building.
 Repayment of such bonds (principal and accrued interest) shall be paid through revenues explicitly generated from the declared projects.

 Revenue generation from projects which are financed with revenue bonds shall be deposited in an escrow account.
-Concerned financial institutions monitor this account.
+Concerning financial institutions monitor this account.

 Hence, entities seeking to appreciate their capital while also enjoying the guarantee of repayment shall also invest in these financial instruments.

-There are multiple advantages of investing in municipal bonds which include –
+There are multiple advantages of investing in such bonds which include –

 In India, municipal bonds are exempted from taxation if the investor conforms to certain stipulated rules.
 In addition to such conformation, interest rates generated on such investment tools are also exempt from taxation policy.

-The disadvantages of municipal bonds are enumerated below –
+The disadvantages of these bonds are enumerated below –

-Even though interest rates on municipal bonds, in some cases, are higher than other debt instruments, these rates are considerably low when compared to returns from market-linked financial instruments such as equity shares.
+Even though interest rates on these bonds, in some cases, are higher than other debt instruments, these rates are considerably low when compared to returns from market-linked financial instruments such as equity shares.

 |Asset Management Company|